Sherlockian.net A large list of links, well selected

 In the canon, Camden House was an empty house.
 Online, Camden House is anything but empty.
 Here you'll find the stories, the artwork, the graphics, the audio, the music, even screensavers and wallpaper.

-The "mother ship" of the Sherlockian world in the United States is the Baker Street Irregulars in New York.
-Their esteemed publication, The Baker Street Journal, has been published quarterly since 1946.
-Some articles from the print version are posted on the website, where you also have the opportunity to subscribe to the more expansive print version.
-In addition to the magazine, you'll find many intriguing publications and other items for sale.
+The Baker Street Journal, the quarterly from the Baker Street Irregulars in New York, has been published since 1946.
+Some articles from the print version are posted on the website, where you also have the opportunity to subscribe to the print version.
+In addition to the magazine, you'll find many publications and other items for sale.
 Of special note is the Manuscript Series which includes a book entitled Mandate for Murder.
-It features a facsimile manuscript of our namesake story, "The Adventure of the Red Circle," along with superb commentaries and notes.
+It features a facsimile manuscript of our namesake story, "The Adventure of the Red Circle," along with commentaries and notes.

 A few thousand miles and one ocean east of the Irregulars, the Sherlock Holmes Society of London is the gathering place for Holmesians in that great city.
 There, Sherlock Holmes, Dr. Watson and their familiar supporting players seem to be with you at every turning--and as you'd expect, the Society takes full advantage of operating on the Master's home turf.
 Their website is good fun, inviting one and all to join the Society (members come from all over the world), and offers well-written periodicals along with an impressive collection of audio files--mostly vintage Holmes radio programs.

-Much closer to home, three sister societies in the mid-Atlantic are worthy of online notice: Watson's Tin Box in Ellicott City, MD, The Denizens of the Bar of Gold in Easton, MD, and The Society of the Naval Treaty in Annapolis MD each have websites detailing their activities.
+Much closer to home, four sister societies in the mid-Atlantic are worthy of online notice: Watson's Tin Box in Ellicott City, MD, The Denizens of the Bar of Gold in Easton, MD, The Society of the Naval Treaty in Annapolis MD and Sherlock DC in Washington each have websites detailing their activities.

 The Best of Sherlock Holmes is in the eye of the beholder, of course.
 But Randall Stock has a very good eye indeed.
 His top-ten lists alone are worth the visit.
 Whether you're looking for Sherlockian gifts, quotations, movies or books, you'll find ten good choices in each category.
 There's also a notable manuscript section and a fascinating look at the e-world of Sherlock Holmes.